Jorge36/puzzle-solution/README.md

 8-puzzle in Common Lisp using A* algorithm, Conflict linear and manhattan heuristic.
 The application was developed in LispWorks IDE.
 I also used a priority queue to develop the program(https://common-lisp.net/project/cl-heap/).
 The program can be extended to run 16-puzzle.

-Tests performed shows a good performance of the algorithm, which uses manhattan and linear conflict heuristics together.
+Tests performed shows a good performance of the solution, which uses manhattan and linear conflict heuristics together.

 The program saves states in node objects and graph object (object oriented paradigm).